In this post, we are going to see how to parse an HTML web page with C# and read its content easily thanks to the HTML Agility Pack library.

-There are many cases where we may need to read HTML.
+There are many cases where we might need to read HTML.
 For example, we can automatically check the status of an order, or the tracking of a shipment, or the price variation of a product, among an almost infinite number of applications.

 We can load a web page with HTML Agility Pack either from a text file, a string in memory, or directly from the Internet.